marbl/canu/documentation/source/faq.rst

     For polyploid genomes:

         Generally, there's a couple of ways of dealing with the ploidy.

         1) **Avoid collapsing the genome** so you end up with double (assuming diploid) the genome size as long as your divergence is above about 2% (for PacBio data).
 Below this divergence, you'd end up collapsing the variations.
 We've used the following parameters for polyploid populations (PacBio data):

            ``corOutCoverage=200 "batOptions=-dg 3 -db 3 -dr 1 -ca 500 -cp 50"``

            This will output more corrected reads (than the default 40x).
 The latter option will be more conservative at picking the error rate to use for the assembly to try to maintain haplotype separation.
 If it works, you'll end up with an assembly >= 2x your haploid genome size.
-Post-processing using gene information or other synteny information is required to remove redunancy from this assembly.
+Post-processing using gene information or other synteny information is required to remove redundancy from this assembly.

         2) **Smash haplotypes together** and then do phasing using another approach (like HapCUT2 or whatshap or others).
 In that case you want to do the opposite, increase the error rates used for finding overlaps:

            ``corOutCoverage=200 correctedErrorRate=0.15``

            When trimming, reads will be trimmed using other reads in the same